 Another important function of The Chapel is to discuss issues and logistics related to stocking a history-intensive eCommerce venue now in the process of final development and testing:

-- The THP Marketplace serves type historians and discriminating collectors with authentic revivals.
+- The THP Bazaar serves type historians and discriminating collectors with authentic revivals.

 - Patronage helps to support the continued work of these very special font developers as well as THP research and publications.

 Everyone interested in research and/or revivals of pre-digital types is cordially invited to view discussions and attachments.
 Only registered Chapel Members may post or upload images.
 Please join us!

 - Square One.
 An overview of THP revivals tracks projects completed, in progress or proposed by Partners.
 A link to it appears at the top of every page.